atacker22dw/atacker22dw.github.io/research.md

 I am primarily interested in data integration for high dimensional, network data.
 This can include both methodological work, such as 1., and application-driven work.
 My ongoing work is of this latter form, and involves applying DIVAS to Human Connectome Project data.
 I anticipate this work being submitted in this calendar year, but it has also inspired some exciting future methodological work on Jackstraw
 [Jackstraw](https://www.sciencedirect.com/science/article/abs/pii/S0167947322002298) for DIVAS.

 I am also quite interested in the budding intersection between philosophy and statistics.
-This is something, I have termed *moral machine learning*, and it is intended to encompass concerns such as algorithmic bias, data privacy, and interpretable methods.
+This is something I have termed, *moral machine learning*, and it is intended to encompass concerns such as algorithmic bias, data privacy, and interpretable methods.
 Thus far, this has manifest itself as a new course (see STOR 390 in my [teaching](teaching.md) page) at UNC and a pedagogical preprint reflecting on the preparation and delivery therein.
 However, I think there is far more to be said, both about best practices in making such a course more mainstream and in theoretical work surrounding the above issues.